 The site's initial VCM/PVC plant went online in 1983.
 An additional investment of $1.5 billion in 1994 added several more operating units -- olefins, LLDPE, HDPE, polypropylene, chlor-alkali, ethylene dichloride, power co-generation (steam and electricity) and a new wastewater treatment facility.
 At the time, this expansion was the largest one-time, private investment in the state of Texas.

 In 1998, FPC TX initiated a second major expansion project.
 That $900 million investment added a second Olefins plant, a second HDPE plant and a second PP plant.
 Environmental protection was an important factor in equipment design.
 While increasing production capacity by 60%, FPC TX was able to continue operating under the same water permit restrictions granted in 1993.
 In addition, significant production expansions and upgrades were added in 2002.
 The site operates an extensive water-reuse program.

 The new Specialty PVC production plant has started up and is being optimized.
 Also, the new Circulating Fluidized Bed (CFB) energy unit has started up and is providing reliable, highly energy-efficiency steam and electricity to the site.
-A new gas fractionation plant is being built for startup later this year, while we are proceeding with plans and permits for the next major expansion.
+Meanwhile, we continue to proceed with plans and permits for the next major production capacity expansion.

 In The Community

 FPC TX employees contribute their time and resources to local education and community events, including school, civic, cultural, municipal, and youth programs.
 Some of these programs include: 4-H, Boy Scouts, Calhoun County Chamber of Commerce, Calhoun County Partners in Education, Girl Scouts, Lions Club, Rotary, South Texas Blood Bank, United Way and the YMCA.